Tereshchenkolab/ECG-quality-control/README.md

 **Table of Content**

-•	MATLAB Code
+•	MATLAB Code developed by H. Bukhari

-•	Test file
+•	STATA Code developed by L. Tereshchenko

 **Authors**

 •	Hassaan A. Bukhari, bukhars7@ccf.org

-•	Shivangi Kewalramani

-•	Luke Witzigreuter

-•	Jafar Pourbemany

-•	Natalia Amadio

-•	Hernan Rincon-Choles

-•	Panduranga Rao

-•	 Zeenat Bhat

-•	Elsayed Z. Soliman

 •	Larisa G. Tereshchenko, tereshl@ccf.org

-**MATLAB Code**
+**MATLAB Code developed by H. Bukhari**

 “Threshold_computation_UKB_issues.m” file in the repository used to compute threshold values for high voltage or low voltage or high mean frequency-based artifacts and then to choose threshold value for ECG with lead reversal.
 Here, we modified the already existing criteria, proposed by Grubbs as described in [1] and implemented in [2] to identify outliers.
 For identifying lead reversal issues, we modified Kors et al. approach [3].